Sandyman/enigma/README.md

 # Enigma simulator

 This is my attempt at making a simple Enigma simulator.
-I"ve looked extensively at lots of web pages, but mostly Wikipedia.
+I've looked extensively at lots of web pages, but mostly Wikipedia.

 I have focussed on functionality, so this simulator behaves as a proper Enigma M3/M4.
 This includes the "double stepping", which was probably unintended in the original device.